 - Series 16, in an amount per share of $0.28125.

 The Bank for the purposes of the Income Tax Act, Canada and any similar provincial legislation advises that the dividend declared for the quarter ending January 31, 2018 and all future dividends will be eligible dividends unless indicated otherwise.

 About TD Bank Group

 The Toronto-Dominion Bank and its subsidiaries are collectively known as TD Bank Group ("TD" or the "Bank").
-TD is the sixth largest bank in North America by branches and serves over 22 million customers in three key businesses operating in a number of locations in financial centres around the globe: Canadian Retail, including TD Canada Trust, TD Auto Finance Canada, TD Wealth (Canada), TD Direct Investing, and TD Insurance; U.S. Retail, including TD Bank, America's Most Convenient Bank, TD Auto Finance U.S., TD Wealth (U.S.) and an investment in TD Ameritrade; and Wholesale Banking, including TD Securities.
-TD also ranks among the world's leading online financial services firms, with approximately 8 million active online and mobile customers.
-TD had CDN$909 billion in assets on January 31, 2014.
+TD is the sixth largest bank in North America by branches and serves more than 25 million customers in three key businesses operating in a number of locations in financial centres around the globe: Canadian Retail, including TD Canada Trust, TD Auto Finance Canada, TD Wealth (Canada), TD Direct Investing, and TD Insurance; U.S. Retail, including TD Bank, America's Most Convenient Bank®, TD Auto Finance U.S., TD Wealth (U.S.), and an investment in TD Ameritrade; and Wholesale Banking, including TD Securities.
+TD also ranks among the world's leading online financial services firms, with approximately 11.5 million active online and mobile customers.
+TD had CDN$1.3 trillion in assets on October 31, 2017.
 The Toronto-Dominion Bank trades under the symbol "TD" on the Toronto and New York Stock Exchanges.

 SOURCE TD Bank Group